foss-for-synopsys-dwc-arc-processors/embarc_applications/ot_smarthome_multinode/README.md

 ### Run This Application

-Here take **EMSK2.2 - ARC EM11D** with GNU Toolset for example to show how to run this application.
+Here take **EMSK2.2 - ARC EM11D** with GNU Toolset for application to show how to run this application.

 - Program the secondary bootloader application into onboard SPI flash of EMSK.
-- Generate boot.bin of the Openthread CoAP example using "make bin".
+- Generate boot.bin of the Openthread CoAP application using "make bin".
 - Insert SD Card back to the EMSKs.
 Press the reset button to reboot it.
 Wait for loading boot.bin from SD card.
 - See **Bootloader** example in the [embARC OSP][37] for detailed information.